NEONScience/AOP-EMIT/README.md

 If you'd like to complete the notebooks in Jupyter Lab or Jupyter Notebooks, run the command `jupyter lab` or `jupyter notebook` in the command line interface once you have the environment activated.
 In a few seconds, Jupyter Lab or Jupyter Notebooks will open the project-root directory in your web browser.
 Now, you can open and complete 01_NEON_EMIT_Download_Data.ipynb and then open and complete 02_NEON_EMIT_CWC.ipynb.

+Please note that the tutorial notebooks include further information:
-Instructions for how to download, save, and access the data for these tutorial notebooks are in the tutorial notebooks.
-The tutorial notebooks also contain further instructions to set up your project-root folder for success.
+* Instructions for how to download, save, and access the data for these tutorial notebooks
+* Instructions for how to set up your project-root folder for success
+* Descriptions about the .py files in the notebooks/final/modules folder in this GitHub repo and instructions for how to download and use the .py files

 ### 2a. <span id="tutorial-notebook-contents">Tutorial Notebook Contents</span>:
 * **The end goal of both tutorial notebooks:** We want canopy water content (CWC) calculations for the burned and unburned tiles of interest at the NEON Soaproot Saddle field site (SOAP).
 For each tile, we want CWC calculated with EMIT and NEON data.
 This will allow us to compare CWC between burned and unburned areas AND between lower resolution (EMIT) and higher resolution (NEON) data.